 External Auditors work independently of the organisation.
 They examine records, operating systems and financial accounts and provide assurance around compliance.
 Our external audit service is provided by Mazars.
-The appointment is made independently by Public Sector Audit Appointments (PSAA) who manage the arrangements for appointing auditors as set out in section 3 of the Audit Commission Act 1998.
+The appointment is made independently by Public Sector Audit Appointments (PSAA) who manage the arrangements for appointing auditors as set out in the Local Audit and Accountability Act 2014.